jasonsbarr/how-to-think-like-a-programmer/manuscript/08-error-handling.md

 ## Creating Your Own Errors

-## A Functional Error Handling Wrapper
+## Handling Errors with A Result Type

+## Evaluation Model: The Call Stack

 ## Example: A Small Testing Library